 However, these processes of choosing the right snowboard apply to both men and women.

-Naturally, men’s and women’s physical ability is different.
-Normally, men are taller and stronger than women.
+Naturally, men’s and women’s physical ability is different, and physically, men are taller and stronger than women.

 But that should not be the only measurement while we are talking about men’s vs women’s snowboards.